Excellence Reporter: Prof. Tartaglia, what is the meaning of life?

 By talking this way, however, and thereby perpetuating a philosophical error, we encourage a culture in which depressed teenagers seek to make their lives meaningful through high-school massacres, and scientists tirelessly seek to unravel ‘the mysteries of the universe’ – as if more physical information might tell us the meaning of life, or allow us to create our own meaning of life – thereby facilitating new technologies which may well prove more dangerous than the nuclear weapons we are still struggling to control.

 I would like human beings to carry on enjoying their meaningless lives for millennia to come, but for that to happen I think we need a lot more philosophical clarity on these matters.

 ~James Tartaglia is Senior Lecturer in Philosophy at Keele University, UK.
-He is the author of Philosophy in a Meaningless Life (Bloomsbury).
+He is the author of Philosophy in a Meaningless Life (Bloomsbury), and The Meaning of Life and the Great Philosophers.
 He is also a jazz saxophone player, who leads the jazz-philosophy fusion band, Continuum of Selves.

 Copyright © 2016 Excellence Reporter